Invercargill: Brewing

 Invercargill was home to Invercargill Brewery, the southernmost manufacturer of beer in New Zealand.
 Established in 1999, it was an internationally award-winning production brewery which also contract brews for other iconic New Zealand breweries, including Yeastie Boys.
 The company went into receivership in 2018.

 Tourism

-Invercargill has a growing tourism sector.
-Attractions such as E Hayes, Bill Richardson Transport World, Dig This and Classic Motorcycle Mecca attract people to the area.
+Invercargill is on the Southern Scenic Route (tourist road), allowing day trips to Queenstown, Stewart Island, Dunedin, Te Anau and Fiordland, and has a growing tourism sector in the city itself.
+Transport-themed attractions include the E Hayes and Sons hardware store that features Burt Munro's original motorcycle, the Bill Richardson Transport World, Classic Motorcycle Mecca, and Dig This.

+Banking

+SBS Bank, or the Southland Building Society, is a New Zealand-based financial institution that traces its roots back to 1869.
+Originally established as a building society in Invercargill by James Walker Bain to help local communities achieve their financial goals, SBS Bank has evolved into a full-service bank offering a wide range of banking and financial products.
+With its headquarters in Invercargill.

 Culture

 Murihiku Marae is located in Invercargill.
 It is a marae (meeting ground) of the Waihōpai Rūnanga branch of Ngāi Tahu, and includes Te Rakitauneke wharenui (meeting house).

 During the late 1880s a small periodical called Literary Southland contained stories as well as memoirs of the pioneering days of the region.
 The publication was distributed from a store in the northern end of Invercargill.
 While largely forgotten today, it was considered relatively popular at the time, if at times controversial.